Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Introduction

 The Witten et al. SPC method has an elegant formulation via LASSO-penalized matrix decomposition.
 Specifically, SPC modifies the standard SVD matrix reconstruction optimization problem to include a LASSO penalty on the PC loadings.
 Using the notation introduced in Section~\ref{sec:PCA_notation}, the SPC optimization problem for the first PC can be stated as:

 Due to the LASSO penalty on the components of $\mathbf{u}$, this optimization problem generates a sparse version of the first PC loadings vector with the level of sparsity controlled by the parameter $c$.
 Subsequent sparse PCs can be computed by iteratively applying SPC to the residual matrix generated by subtracting the rank 1 reconstruction $d \mathbf{u} \mathbf{v}^T$ from the original $\mathbf{X}$.
 Witten et al. also outline a more complex approach for computing multiple PCs that ensures orthogonality.
-Similar to LASSO-penalized generalized linear models \citep{tibshirani2011lasso}, the penalty parameter $c$ can be specified to achieve a desired level of sparsity in the PC loadings or can be selected via cross-validation to minimize the average matrix reconstruction error.
+Similar to LASSO-penalized generalized linear models \citep{tibshirani2011lasso}, the penalty parameter $c$ can be specified to achieve a desired level of sparsity in the PC loadings or can be selected via cross-validation to minimize the average out-of-sample matrix reconstruction error.
 Since the true level of sparsity is typically not known, the cross-validation approach is usually employed to determine $c$ and we will use this approach in our comparative evaluation.
-The need to estimate the sparsity parameter via a technique like cross-validation is not unique to SPC and is limitation shared by all existing sparse PCA methods.
-A common alternative to picking $c$ to minimize the average reconstruction error is to set $c$ to smallest value whose reconstruction error is within 1 standard error of the minimum error.
+The need to estimate the sparsity parameter via a technique like cross-validation is not unique to SPC and is a limitation shared by all existing sparse PCA methods.
+A common alternative to picking $c$ to minimize the average out-of-sample reconstruction error is to set $c$ to smallest value whose reconstruction error is within 1 standard error of the minimum error.
 This alternate version, which we will refer to as SPC.1se, generates a more sparse version of the PC loadings at the cost of increased reconstruction error.

-Applying the SPC method as implemented in the PMA R package \citep{Witten:2009tg} to compute sparse versions of the first two PCs of the example data simulated according to Section~\ref{sec:example} generates the following sparse loadings when $c$ is set to minimize the average cross-validation reconstruction error (note that orthogonality was not enforced and cross-validation was performed for just the first PC):

-The SPC solution in this case generates zero loadings on the first PC for four of the six variables with a zero population loading.
-For the second PC, only one of the eight variables with a zero population loading is set to zero.
-As expected, the reconstruction error for this sparse solution is larger than that generated via PCA (598.148 vs. 597.531).
-If the SPC.1se variant is used instead, the following sparse loadings are produced:

-The SPC.1se solution does a better job of capturing the true sparsity of the PCs (all true zero loadings for the first PC are captured and two out of eight are captured for the second PC) at the cost of significantly increased reconstruction error (642.760 vs. 598.148).
+The SPC and SPC.1se methods are implemented in the PMA R package \citep{Witten:2009tg}.

 The Yuan \& Zhang TPower method solves the largest k-sparse eigenvalue problem, which has the following formulation for sparse PCA: